 Community support for the arts

-Each year we assemble three expert jurors to select ten finalists from a highly competitive field of local and national artists.
+Each year we consult with industry experts and our local Arts and Culture Affairs Advisory Commission to select ten finalists from a highly competitive field of local and national artists.
 The final selections are unveiled at the opening reception each summer and are displayed for the entire year.
 The artists selected as finalists are awarded $1,500 for displaying their artwork here in Dubuque for a year.
-To find out more about the submission process and timeline clickhere.

 Opportunity for artists